Animations

 The first line stops the animation frames for the ship and exits the procedure when the ship has reached the horizon.

 You can now use the WHEN command.
-This is a very powerful command that lets you attach Logo commands to a lot of events, like when you press a mouse button, or the mouse moves, and much more.
+This is a very powerful command that lets you attach Logo commands to a lot of events, such as when you press a mouse button, or the mouse moves, and much more.
 The Logo manual has an entire chapter dedicated to the WHEN command.
 Click here for more information.

 For now, we just use the WHEN command to make Logo call our movement procedure: